mwheymans/psfmi/README.md

 or perform backward variable selection in multiply imputed datasets.
 The models may include continuous, dichotomous, categorical (> 2 categories) and spline predictors.
-Also interaction terms between these type of predictor variables are allowed.
+Also interaction terms between these type of predictor variables are possible.
 It is also possible to force (spline)
 predictors or interaction terms in the model during predictor selection.

 The basic pooling method is Rubin's Rules (RR).
 For categorical and